flenniken/collections/docs/collection-maker.md

 You access the Maker Page as an admin from the index's about box by clicking the maker link.
 Select the collection to edit from the dropdown menu.
+Before you name the collection, the select list will show the collection number only, like: "(8)".
+Once the page is loaded in your browser you can continue to use it without having to go back to the index page.

 Perform all testing on `localhost` before publishing the collection.

+♫ Note: after building a new maker page, do a hard refresh on the page (shift-cmd-R) so the photos appear in their correct location on the page.

 __Saving Changes__

 Edits to the maker page update the `cjson` in memory version.
 Save your changes using the **Save** button to avoid losing them.
-Refreshing the page or selecting a different collection without saving will discard your changes.
+Refreshing the page or selecting a different collection without saving will __discard your changes__.

 When you save, the `cjson` file it is downloaded to your `Downloads` folder.
 Move it to the `images` directory.
 For example: